<<Previous | Story Intro | Return to Stories | Next >>

 Her heart was pounding, her distress growing by the second.
 She didn't know what was expected of her!
 How could she obey if she didn't know what it was that they wanted from her?
 A single tear slid down the side of her face.
 She squeezed her eyes closed.
 Perhaps if the woman thought she was still asleep, she wouldn't be beaten for disobeying.
 Raped as punishment for defying her Master.
 It was wrong when that happened to her.
 She didn't know how she knew that...only that she did.
 Never had the Master been able to take that feeling from her.

 Janet smiled.
-Daniel was lying beside his wife, Teal'c was sitting on the floor, his long legs stretched in front of him, his arms folded over his chest, leaning back against the wall, sound asleep.
+Daniel was laying beside his wife, Teal'c was sitting on the floor, his long legs stretched in front of him, his arms folded over his chest, leaning back against the wall, sound asleep.
 Jack was sitting in a chair, his elbow on the bed table, his head resting on his hand, the other arm around Sam, who was sleeping with her head on his shoulder.
-How many times had they slept like this, while one of them, usually Daniel, was lying in a bed recuperating?
+How many times had they slept like this, while one of them, usually Daniel, was laying in a bed recuperating?

 Years of training, honed senses that had kept them alive, alerted Jack and Teal'c to the new presence in the room.
 "Doc?"
 Jack whispered.